|

 the empty or the client's identity will be asserted; none,

-which means that no proxyAuthz control will be used, so
+which means that no proxyAuthz control will be used, so the

-appropriate authzTo permissions, or the asserted
+authzTo permissions, or the asserted identities must have

-Note, however, that the ID assertion feature is mostly
+ID assertion feature is mostly useful when the asserted

-useful when the asserted identities do not exist on the
+identities do not exist on the remote server.

 Flags can be